 If you got injured at work, you have the right to claim compensation and some time off work to recover.
 Your workers compensation benefits will include:

-Depending on your condition, you are entitled up to 12 weeks of job-protected leave under the Family and Medical Leave Act.
+Depending on your condition, you are also entitled up to 12 weeks of job-protected leave under the Family and Medical Leave Act.
 This means that your employer cannot fire you during those 12 weeks.

 Upon returning to work, your employer will also have to accommodate any work restrictions you might have.
 Provided, however, that it does not cause them undue burden.